-50208 FOOD PRESERVATION - Prepare an exhibit using ONE of the following food preservation methods: canning; freezing; drying; pickles/relishes; jams, jellies and preserves OR a combination of these (see Preservation Combination option below), excluding freezing.
+50208 (A-F) FOOD PRESERVATION - Prepare an exhibit using ONE of the following food preservation methods: canning; freezing; drying; pickles/relishes; jams, jellies and preserves OR a combination of these (see Preservation Combination option below), excluding freezing.
 No freezer jam exhibits will be allowed for Freezing; Jams, Jellies, and Preserves; or for the Preservation Combination options.

-Canning - The exhibit should include two (2) different canned foods in appropriate jars for the products.
+Canning (SF50208a) - The exhibit should include two different canned foods in appropriate jars for the products.
 Food may be fruit, vegetable, or tomato product (i.e. salsa, juice, etc.).

-Freezing - Prepare a nutrition display that illustrates a freezing principle.
+Freezing (SF50208b) - Prepare a nutrition display that illustrates a freezing principle.
 There is NOT a food exhibit option for this preservation method.

-Drying - Exhibit two (2) different dried foods packed in plastic food storage bags.
-Include a brief written description of drying procedures used.
+Drying (SF50208c) - Exhibit two (2) different dried foods packed in plastic food storage bags.
 Choose from fruit, vegetable, fruit leather or meat jerky.

-Pickles and Relishes - Exhibit two (2) pint jars of different recipes of pickles and/or relishes.
-Jars should be appropriate for the product.
+Pickles and Relishes (SF50208d) - Exhibit two (2) pint jars of different recipes of pickles and/or relishes.

-Jams, Jellies and Preserves - Exhibit pint or half-pint jars of two (2) different jams, jellies, and/or preserves.
+Jams, Jellies, and Preserves (SF50208e) - Exhibit two (2) half-pint jars of two different jams, jellies, and/or preserves.

-Preservation Combination - Exhibit two (2) different preserved food products, excluding Freezing, in appropriate jars/packaging (drying).
-For example, exhibit 1 jar of tomatoes (Canning) and 1 halfpint of jelly (Jams, Jellies, and Preserves).
+Preservation Combination (SF50208f) - Exhibit two (2) different preserved food products, excluding Freezing, in appropriate jars/packaging (Drying).
+For example, exhibit 1 jar of tomatoes (Canning) and 1 half-pint of jelly (Jams, Jellies, and Preserves).